tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![ins_portfolio_volatility](Images/ins_portfolio_volatility.png)

-* A higher portfolio's volatility means more risk but potentially higher returns.
+* The higher a portfolio's volatility means more risk but potentially higher returns.

 * The purpose of a portfolio is to control the amount of risk and diversity in an investment.
-In the following example, `ENB` has more volatility than `IMO`, so changing the weights of the portfolios (how much of each stock is invested in) may affect the returns.
+In the following example, `ENB` has more volatility than `IMO`, so changing the weights of the portfolios may affect the returns.

   * The `cumprod` function computes the cumulative returns to indicate the total return profit or loss from a percentage standpoint.
 Multiplying an initial investment of $10,000 by the series of cumulative returns outputs a trend over time of cumulative profit or loss.